vineethkumarv/sv-wiki/Processes.md

 The wait fork statement is used to ensure that all child processes (processes created by the calling process) have completed their execution. it wait untill all the fork procersses complete the execution .

+In the below figure we see that the main thread 2 is executed after all the threads are executed even though we have the zero time delay for the main thread 2.it's because we have included the wait fork before the main thread 2 so it waits until the fork gets done.

 ![Untitled Diagram drawio (9)](https://user-images.githubusercontent.com/110509375/186892635-e4555220-2465-4c79-b5f1-856ec84194c8.png)

+                                              *** Fig 5 ***

 Github lab link:https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_BJT/processes/wait_fork/wait_fork.sv